 Our bodies have natural, built-in systems to protect us from having too many babies.
 IVF can override some of these mechanisms to help those with infertility conceive.

-To lower your chances of having too many babies at a time, your natural cycle tends to grow many ovarian follicles just to ovulate a single egg each cycle.
-This is orchestrated by a tight system of hormonal control by a trio of conductors: The hypothalamus (a higher center in your brain), the pituitary gland in your brain, and your ovaries.
+To lower your chances of having too many babies at a time, your natural cycle will grow many ovarian follicles just to ovulate a single egg.
+This is orchestrated by a tight system of hormonal control by a trio of conductors: The hypothalamus (a higher center in your brain), the pituitary gland in your brain and your ovaries.

-Normally, your menstrual cycle is controlled by the hormones FSH and LH, released by the pituitary gland in your brain, and estrogen and progesterone, made and released by your ovaries.
-Your higher brain center, called the hypothalamus (a small gland), makes a hormone called GnRH (gonadotropin releasing hormone), which controls the amount and timing of FSH and LH release, which in turn, direct your ovaries’ efforts to grow follicles, ovulate, and prepare the uterine lining or embryo implantation and early pregnancy.
+Normally, your menstrual cycle is controlled by the hormones FSH and LH, which are released by the pituitary gland, and estrogen and progesterone, made and released by your ovaries.
+The small gland called the hypothalamus makes a hormone called GnRH (gonadotropin releasing hormone), which controls the amount and timing of FSH and LH release.
+Your hormones work together to direct your ovaries to grow follicles, ovulate and prepare the uterine lining for embryo implantation and early pregnancy.

 In an IVF cycle, where your eggs are harvested from the ovaries and fertilized outside the body (or in vitro), your doctor will rewire this system in the following ways (Read more about how IVF works, in another blog post):

 Suppress your natural system.
 First, your doctor will suppress your GnRH hormone by giving you GnRH agonists (GnRHa), such as Lupron or Triptorelin, or antagonists, such as Antagon and Cetrotide, to override the entire brain-ovary control.